Nuxt Going Full-Stack: How to Handle Authorization?

 })

-For example, you could return a 404 Not Found error if the user is not allowed to access a specific resource to preserve the privacy of your data.
-Knowing that the resource exists could be a security issue.
+error if the user is not authorized to access a specific resource can preserve data privacy.
+Disclosing the existence of the resource could pose a security risk.

 export const viewBook = defineAbility((user: User, book: Book) => {